thaynes43/thaynes43.github.io/docs/nut.md

 Failed to open device bus '001', skipping: No such device (it may have been disconnected)
 ```

 [Here](https://forum.proxmox.com/threads/nut-ups-on-container.137579/) was someone with the exact same issue and steps to resolve which looked promising.
-I triedd the `lxc.mount.entry` one first but it did not work.
+I tried the `lxc.mount.entry` one first but it did not work.
 Here is what worked:

 Shut down the LXC and go to the pve shell to find the bus and device: